ikewai/precip_pipeline_container/README.md

 ### Contents

-- [`rainfallbase`](https://hub.docker.com/repository/docker/ikewai/rainfallbase): A base container with all the necessary dependencies to execute the workflows in the other containers.

 - [`daily-data-aggregator`](https://hub.docker.com/repository/docker/ikewai/daily-data-aggregator): This container handles daily aggregation and processing of data into useful forms.
+Built on the [`ikewai/rainfallbase`](https://hub.docker.com/repository/docker/ikewai/rainfallbase) image.

 - `docs`: Documentation on the architecture and usage of the containers and scripts.